metomi/rose/sphinx/api/configuration/suite.rst

 The configuration and functionality of a suite will usually be covered by the use of `Cylc`_.
-In which case, most of the suite configuration will live in the Cylc ``suite.rc`` file.
+In which case, most of the suite configuration will live in the Cylc ``flow.cylc`` file.
 Otherwise, a suite is just a directory of files.

 A suite directory may contain the following: